WestDRI/wgpages/content/python2/python-11-numpy.md

 ### Array broadcasting

-An extremely useful feature of ufuncs is the ability to operate between arrays of different sizes and shapes, a set of operations known as *broadcasting*.
+An extremely useful feature of universal functions is the ability to operate between arrays of different sizes and shapes, a set of operations known as *broadcasting*.

 ```py
 a = np.array([0, 1, 2])    # 1D array